How Local Processing Works

 What to expect

-• Processing runs inside the browser
+• Processing happens inside the browser

 • Files never leave your device

-• Exports download directly to your device
+• Exports save to your device

 • No account required for basic use